wp-plugins/postman-smtp/readme.txt

 = 1.6.0 =
 Introducing Email Logging.

-= 1.5.11 =
-Heavy-duty connectivity tester and setup wizard.

-= 1.5.10 =
-Fix for rare bug in Windows installations.

-= 1.5.9 =
-Set additional recipients, additional headers, prevent sender override and minor bugfixes.

-= 1.5.8 =
-Postman will proceed even without OpenSSL installed, but with a warning to the user.

-= 1.5.7 =
-Multipart/Alternative email support, Italian translation, and fixes for increased stability.

-= 1.5.5 =
-Added Dashboard status widget.
-Minor bugfixes.

-= 1.5.4 =
-My birthday release includes compatibility with email-log and other plugins that use the 'wp_mail' filter.

-= 1.5.3 =
-Minor bugfixes.

-= 1.5.2 =
-Fixed a critical bug.. display_errors is forced on as I forgot to remove some debug code

 = 1.5 =
 Added support for external transports, such as the new Postman Gmail Extension.

 = 1.4 =
 Now supporting Yahoo Mail via OAuth 2.0!

-= 1.3.4 =
-This is a 'hardening' update which fixes several minor bugs and improves the stability of the UI and mail service.

 = 1.3 =
 Now supporting Hotmail via OAuth 2.0!